Mother Of Baby Who Died After Detention Suing ICE for $60 Million

-The mother of the one-year-old girl who died shortly after being released from an immigrant detention center has filed a legal claim seeking $60 million from multiple agencies the U.S. government, including the Immigration and Customs Enforcement (ICE).
+The mother of the 1-year-old girl who died shortly after being released from an immigrant detention center has filed a legal claim seeking $60 million from multiple agencies the US government, including the Immigration and Customs Enforcement (ICE).
 Yazmin Juarez, the mother, is blaming the death of her daughter on a failure of the government to provide necessary medical care when the baby became ill while in custody.

-According to CBS and Juarez’s lawyers, one-year-old Mariee developed a respiratory infection while she and her mother were being held in the South Texas Family Residential Center in Dilley, Texas.
+According to CBS and Juarez’s lawyers, 1-year-old Mariee developed a respiratory infection while she and her mother were being held in the South Texas Family Residential Center in Dilley, Texas.
 During their detention, Mariee developed a cough and congestion, then a fever which spiked up to over 104 degrees multiple times.
 After they were released, mother and child traveled to Philadelphia, where Mariee died six weeks later.

-R. Stanton Jones of the Washington-based law firm Arnold & Porter says the U.S. government has six months to settle before the firm files a lawsuit.
+R. Stanton Jones of the Washington-based law firm Arnold & Porter says the US government has six months to settle before the firm files a lawsuit.

 “Having made the decision to jail small children, the U.S. government is responsible to provide living conditions that are safe, sanitary and appropriate,” he said.